Nilstrieb/rfcs/text/0000-relax-const-restrictions.md

 There are two main drawbacks to this RFC.

 Firstly, pure `const fn` under the old rules can be seen as a simple optimization opportunity for naive optimizers, as they could just reuse constant evaluation for `const fn` if the argument is known at compile time, even if the function is in a runtime context.
 This RFC makes such an optimization impossible.
 This is not seen as a problem by the author, as a more advanced optimizer (like LLVM) is able to remove these calls at compile time through means other than Rust's constant evaluation (inlining and constant folding).
 Also, a constant evaluation system can still evaluate executions in a runtime constness-context, as long as it behaves exactly like runtime.
+The optimizer could also manually annotate functions as being truly pure by looking at the body.

 Secondly, with the current rules around `const fn` purity, unsafe code could choose to only sometimes call unknown `const fn` code at runtime depending on whether it needs the result.
 The author does not see this as a significant drawback, as this functionality is better served by language features that target this use case directly (like a `pure` attribute) and is therefore out of scope for the language feature of "functions evaluatable at compile time".